SakouHitoshi/rename_created/README.md

 $ npm install -g rename_created
 ```

+## precautionary statement
+Make sure you copy the directory before conversion just in case.

 ## usage
 1. Specify the directory where the files you want to convert are located
 ```